peter-sarazin/book-collection-service-node/README.md

 # book-collection-service-node
-Sample Service using Node.js, Express, and Sequelize ORM
+Sample Service using Node.js, Express, and Sequelize ORM with MySQL database

+## Database design
+Data Model was created using MySQL Workbench and is located in file: /design/book-collection-data-model.mwb

+One option to generate the database schema is that you can Forward Engineer the data model to create the database from MySQL Workbench.

 ## SQL commands to create database user and grant permissions